cltl/NAF-4-Development/doc/NAF_version_3.1.md

 ## term

-The proposal is to add the following attributes to the **term** element:
+The following attributes have been added to the **term** element:
 * phrase_type
+* ud_rel

 The possible values of **phrase_type** are:
-* singleton
-* component: part of a multi-word expression
+* component: the term is part of a multi-word expression
+* singleton: term consisting of a one single token
+* multi_word: part of a multi-word expression

+The possible values of **ud_rel** are:
-* phrasal_verb: the term is a phrasal verb.
+* compound:prt: the term is a phrasal verb.
-* [to discuss] idiom: part of an idiom
-* [to discuss] compound
+* compound: the term is a compound

 Version 3
 ```dtd